A Darling Hill Historic Landmark

 A carriage barn and stately Morgan horse barn also frame the farm courtyard.
 On the cupola of each barn is a weathervane that identifies how the barn was used in the last century.

-The Creamery, a very handsome brick structure, is by far the finest in Vermont.
+The Creamery, a very handsome brick structure, is by far one of the finest in Vermont.
 Its steam engine, still in place in the breakfast room, powered churns and an adjacent grain mill.
-Today, the on-site Creamery has been restored as a popular inn, featuring walking, mountain biking and gardens in the summer as well as cross country skiing, snowshoeing and sleigh rides in the winter.
+Today, the on-site Creamery has been restored as a popular inn, featuring walking, mountain biking and gardens in the summer as well as cross country skiing and snowshoeing in the winter.
 The Inn is an exceptional site for weddings and receptions, business retreats and conferences.

 In 1989, John Pastore, a Boston cardiologist, and Marilyn Pastore, an active preservationist, became the proud owners of the historic Farm.
 Since then, Marilyn has supervised the extensive restoration of the courtyard and buildings that make up the Farm.